stevenblair/rapid61850/README.md

 #### Associate ####

 Explicitly creates an ACSI association, using the IP address and port of the requester as the ID. `ACSI_AUTO_ASSOCIATE` can be set to `1` to automatically associate any client that requests data.
-Alternatively, this can be ignored for convenience.
-If using HTTP authentication (with SSL), this acts as the authentication parameters for the association.
+Alternatively, this command can be ignored for convenience.
+If using HTTP authentication (with SSL), the username and password act as the authentication parameters for the association.

 HTTP `GET` with: `/associate`